 R.W.
 Norton Art Gallery is a Joy to Explore

 Tucked away in Shreveport’s South Highlands neighborhood, the R.W.
 Norton Art Gallery is an art lover’s paradise.
-I’ve lived in Shreveport for 15 years, and I still feel compelled to visit the Norton about once a month.
 In a 2012 review of the museum, The Wall Street Journal art critic Willard Spiegelman wrote “the unpredictable thing about places like this is not only the serendipity of your initial discovery but also the charming hodgepodge assortment of what you can discover there.”
 Spiegelman is correct.
 The R.W.
 Norton Art Gallery is a joy to explore.

-The museum’s collection includes more than 400 paintings as well as hundreds of sculptures, prints, decorative arts and tapestries.
+The museum’s collection includes more than 400 paintings by more than 100 artists as well as of sculptures, prints, decorative arts and tapestries.
 Works by famous artists such as Auguste Rodin, Mary Cassatt, George Inness and Winslow Homer are a part of this eclectic collection.
 Many well-known Louisiana artists, from John James Audubon (the Norton owns an extremely rare double elephant folio edition of Birds of America) to Clementine Hunter, are also represented.
 Entire galleries are dedicated to the work of Western art icons Frederic Remington and Charles Marion Russell.

 If you’re planning a visit to the R.W.
 Norton Art Gallery, here are some tips: